threeport/threeport/docs/docs/concepts/application-orchestration.md

 ## Summary

-Software delivery orchestration uses a control plane to manage application deployment and management.
+Application orchestration uses a control plane to execute application deployment and ongoing management.
 It scales well with complex software systems that have many dependencies on infrastructure and other services.

 Cloud native systems were enabled by container orchestration with Kubernetes.
 It alleviated the need to use config management with tools like Ansible, Chef and Puppet because a control plane took responsibility for reconciling state across clusters of machines.
-Software delivery orchestration removes the need to use config tools to define our applications and their dependencies because a control plane becomes responsible for stitching all these elements together to produce a running app.
+App orchestration removes the need to use config tools to define our applications and their dependencies because a control plane becomes responsible for stitching all these elements together to produce a running app.